 Please ensure students are supervised at all times.
 Please provide students with pencils, rather than pens to use when working inside the galleries, and bring clipboards for students to lean on.
 Visitors are invited to take photographs for personal use within the Museum and Art Gallery unless otherwise indicated.

 Please remind students of appropriate behaviour and respecting other visitors.

 Eating at TMAG

 No food or drink is permitted in the galleries.
 The Courtyard Café is open in the courtyard and serves a selection of beverages, snacks and light lunches.
 Café seating, including the seating along the verandah is for use by café patrons only and not available for use as group seating.

 There is limited seating within the courtyard and outside the main gates for groups to use.
 Mawson Place is also close by and may provide a suitable alternative for larger groups.

-Please note that the Tasmanian Museum and Art Gallery is a business unit of the Department of Economic Development, Tourism and the Arts and as such we maintain full public liability insurance.
+Please note that the Tasmanian Museum and Art Gallery is a business unit of the Department of State Growth and as such we maintain full public liability insurance.
 The provision of a risk assessment is the onus of the visiting organisation and is not TMAG’s responsibility.